KevinRaney/iCalendar-MergeTool/README.md

 ## Contributing

-Feel free to fork this repo and submit PRs By working on issues or adding features you think would be nice to add.
+Feel free to fork this repo and submit PRs by working on issues or adding features you think would be nice to have.